-Submit now to the 2016 3 Minute Script Competition.
+Submit soon to the 2019 – 3 Minute Script Competition.

 Can you tell a complete screen story in 3 pages?

-Deadline for email submissions 31 December 2016.
+Deadline for submissions is 9 January 2020.
 The administration and reading fee is £20.

 If you wish to email the script please contact firstname.lastname@example.org to arrange a reading and admin fee payment method and to email the script.
 (You can also get information on how to submit by post.)

 The Rules and Guidelines are:

 - The script should be around 3 pages long in the recommended industry format.